johnston9/la-donut/README.md

 ### Terminal
 1. Git add, commit and push.
 2. heroku git:remote -a xxx<br>
-   Create a Heroku remote. (xxx) being your heroku app name.
+   Create a Heroku remote. (xxx) being your Heroku app name.
 3. git push heroku master<br>
    Push to your Heroku remote.

-### Heroku - set automatic deploy when push to github
+### Heroku - set automatic deploy when push to Github
-So every time we push to github our code will automatically be deployed to Heroku.
+So every time we push to Github our code will automatically be deployed to Heroku.
-1. click deploy tab set it to connect to github.
+1. click deploy tab set it to connect to Github.
 2. Search for my repository.
 3. click connect.
 4. click enable automatic deploys.